Vongo/GetClean/README.md

 A : Why the hell are you reading it ?

 Q : What grade do you want ? <br/>
 A : Hum, tough question.
-Whar grade would you give me ?
+What grade would you give me ?